-Being the capital of one of the biggest countries in the EU, you’d imagine Madrid would be way more expensive than what it is.
-I find the prices there quite average.
+Being the capital of one of the biggest countries in the EU, you’d imagine Madrid would be way more expensive than it is.
+I find the prices there quite average, though.

 You can find a good breakfast for as little as 2-3 EUR, accommodations vary but reasonable price ones are not that hard to find.
-As for the attractions, they certanly are not among the most expensive in Europe, and most of them have free hours.
+As for the attractions, they certanly are not among the most expensive in Europe, and plenty of them offer free admission hours.

 Where to stay in Madrid?

-200 meters away from Plaza Mayor and 500 m from Puerta del Sol.
-Minimalistic design and even a balcony at a reasonable price.
+200 meters away from Plaza Mayor and 500m from Puerta del Sol.
+Minimalistic design and a balcony at a reasonable price.
 Do I need to say something more?

-Cheap rooms, on the back alley of Mercado San Miguel and 100 meters away from Plaza Mayor.
-The best place to stay in if you want to take a photo of the plaza free of people (like the cover of this post)
+Cheap rooms, on the back alley of Mercado San Miguel, 100 meters away from Plaza Mayor.
+The best place to stay in if you want to get up early take a photo of the plaza free of people (like the cover of this post)